 If you’ve worked at a managerial level in the retail sector, you’ll be no stranger to the stress, senior management pressure, demanding targets, intense people management workload and sheer exhaustion that goes with a retail career.
 No wonder you’re thinking about leaving the sector altogether and opening your own pub.
 Well, lucky for you, you have exactly the skill set required to do that altogether more sociable and mentally satisfying role.

 Retail management stresses

-Whether it’s for a multinational supermarket brand like ALDI, ASDA or another food and drink retailer, a tech retailer like Apple or even a home improvement chain like B&Q, working for a retail business tends to throw up many risks that can be incredibly stressful for a manager.
+Whether it’s for a multinational supermarket brand, a food and drink retailer, a tech retailer or even a home improvement chain, working for a retail business tends to throw up many risks that can be incredibly stressful for a manager.

 Any given day could confront you with everything from theft of products or fixtures-and-fittings to data breaches and digital theft; from damage to your stock to failure to properly monitor your competitors’ activity.
 And this multitude of daily stresses and strains might not just affect the business’s bottom-line, but also your mental health, if you’re not careful.

 The interesting thing about putting yourself through all that for as long as you have is that it’s made you two things:

 - Incredibly resilient and well-equipped to be able to deal with those pressures, even though the mere thought of doing them to the same level again is exhausting;